It is the time of year when we are bombarded with messages about the importance of wearing sunscreen - but is this good advice?

 Suncreens are potentially dangerous and are as likely to cause skin cancer than exposure to sun itself.
 Contoversial?
 Absolutely, but watch this short video from Dr. Andreas Moritz to understand why:

 Why Are Most Sunscreens Dangerous?
 Sadly they contain a whole list of toxins, some of which are known carcinogens.
-These sunscreen ingredients are forbidden in foods, yet permitted in sunscreens.
-Just because you apply them topically rather than swallow them, doesn’t mean you avoid them entering the bloodstream and stressing the liver.
-There is a clear link to these nasty toxins and skin cancer, so the very thing you are taking to avoid skin cancer could be the very thing causing it.
+There is a clear link to these nasty toxins and skin cancer, so the very thing you are taking to avoid skin cancer could be the very thing causing it

 Are There Healthy Sunscreens?
 Yes, there are organic sunscreens that are considerably healthier.
 Brands I recommend are Yaoh, Jason and there is a good quality organic Aloe Vera brand available at Barannes in St. Helier.
 Unlike many oily sunscreens, these organic ones are more inclined to get washed off in water, so always re-apply after swimming